-Jesus said, ““Do not think that I have come to abolish the law or the prophets.
+Jesus said, “Do not think that I have come to abolish the law or the prophets.
 I have not come to abolish these things but to fulfill them.”
 (Matthew 5:17).
-It is Christ’s intention that the spiritual requirement of God’s law be fulfilled in the lives of his followers.
-Today lets analyse Jesus’ words in the light of the “Ten Commandments” the most basic form of the Old Testament Law.
+It is Christ’s intention that the spiritual requirement of God’s law is fulfilled in the lives of his followers.
+Today lets analyze Jesus’ words in the light of the “Ten Commandments” the most basic form of the Old Testament Law.

 1. Do not serve other gods

 God must be the top priority of my life.
 Today a “god” can be anything that takes God’s place in my life consuming my time and ruling over my lifestyle.
-Some examples are celebrity worship, unlimited entertainment, and gluttony, pursuit of money, fame and power.
+Some examples are celebrity worship, unlimited entertainment, and gluttony, the pursuit of money, fame, and power.

 God alone should be the focus of my faith.
-I must not practice occult, permit superstitious powers control over my life style.
+I must not practice the occult, permit superstitious powers control over my lifestyle.